Duplicated & Homologous Chromosomes

 CLASS NOTES from Science Prof Online

-Chromatin Condensing: Most of the time, the DNA molecules in each of your cells do not look like chromosomes, but instead are in very long strands called chromatin.
-When the DNA is undergoes the process of replication, it is in these long chromatin strands.
+- DNA Condensing: Most of the time, the DNA molecules in each of your cells do not look like chromosomes, but instead are in very long strands called chromatin.
+When the DNA is undergoes the process of replication, it must be in these long chromatin strands, so that the double-stranded molecule can be "unzipped" and read.
 But when the cell prepares to divide, it must “pack” its DNA for the move.
 So prior to cell division, the chromatin condenses.
+This prevents the DNA from getting tangled up when it is sorted into two cells during mitosis.

 Homologous, Duplicated Chromosomes

 This replicated DNA molecule, in its condensed form, is now referred to as a chromosome.
 But, remember, there are two copies attached to each other until the genetic material is split so that each new cell gets a copy.
-At this point, we have 23 pairs of homologous, duplicated chromosomes.
+During prophase and metaphase of mitosis, we have 22 pairs of homologous, duplicated autosomes.

 SPO is a FREE science education website.
 Donations are key in helping us provide this resource with fewer ads.